eriquebomfim/eriquebomfim/README.md

 email  : erique.bomfim@gmail.com<br>

 - ⚡ Fun fact:<br>
-I love play violin and make handcrafts.
+I <3 play violin and make handcrafts.

 <!--
 **eriquebomfim/eriquebomfim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.